Is Solar Worth It in Wisconsin? (2023 Homeowner's Guide)

 The EcoWatch team is thrilled to get questions regularly from Wisconsin homeowners about calculating solar viability.
 Some of the questions we see most often from homeowners in your area are listed below, along with our responses.

 The answer to this question will be different for every Wisconsin homeowner, as your solar panel payback period depends on many different factors.
-Some of the things that can affect your payback period include how much you spend on electricity each month, whether or not you install a solar battery, your electric company’s net metering program, your solar panel costs, shading on your roof and more.
+Some of the things that can affect your payback period include how much you spend on electricity each month, whether or not you install a solar battery, your electric company’s net metering program, your solar panel prices, shading on your roof and more.

 With that being said, the average solar payback period in WI is around 11 years, and most residents will see a timeline between 8 and 14 years.

 Most of the time, yes.
-Solar panels are costly, but they provide you with monthly savings on your electric bill.
+Solar panels are pricy, but they provide you with monthly savings on your electric bill.
 Over the 25+ years of expected system performance, your solar panels are expected to pay for themselves and then provide an additional $21,005 in energy savings.

 Yes, installing solar panels will increase your home value, but only if you use a cash purchase or solar loan to pay for them.
 Solar leases and power purchase agreements (PPAs) will not make your home more valuable.